Why Stories Matter

 What follows from this distinction is not a program, framework, or intervention.

-It is a way of thinking that treats literature as a cultural inheritance children deserve access to, and that preserves space for stories that are read simply because they are good, without justification.
+It is a way of thinking that treats literature as a cultural inheritance children deserve access to, and that preserves space for stories that are read simply because they are really, really good, without justification.

 Parents, teachers, and carers do not need to choose between instruction and literature.
 But they may need permission to value literature on its own terms.